swellendam-trail-misty-point-rainbow

 • Day 1 is the toughest – pace yourself and refill water often.

-• Assign roles within your hiking group (navigation, cooking, cleaning).
+• Assign roles within your group (navigation, cooking, cleaning).

 • Pack electrolyte drinks like Game or Rehidrat.